anand0xff/fourieroptics_stsci/README.md

 The same phase aberration is used to create the images, with different pupils.
 The GS algorithm then tries to find the phase aberrations in each case.
 It fails in example 0 but succeeds in the others.
 I change the pupil geometry, destroying the symmetry the ** gs0__input_pup.fits ** circular pupil.

 ** Open question: **  Why is that so?
-It may be that if one tries several random pupil phase arrays (between +/1 1.5 radians, i.e. about +/1 pi/2) you might get some or many of them to converge to the correct phase.
-I have not investigated particular this deeper.
+It may be that if one tries several random pupil phase arrays (between +/- 1.5 radians, i.e. about +/- pi/2) you might get some or many of them to converge to the correct phase.
+I have not investigated particular case.

 There's some degeneracy in a symmetric pupil that allows two phase maps to create the same image intensity pattern.
 Can you figure out what that is?
-Here's a [hint](https://www.osapublishing.org/DirectPDFAccess/688F3E2B-E320-13E9-03C119CCE8DC3E48_345246/oe-24-14-15506.pdf?da=1&id=345246&seq=0&mobile=no) (early in the introduction.
+Here's a [hint](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-24-14-15506) (early in the introduction.
 Can you demonstrate this to yourself mathematically?
 Also look at Figure 3 of this paper.)

 The gerchbergsaxton.py script creates noiseless images on a known pixel scale (two things that are not true in real life).
 We also know the pupil geometry, another idealization.
 Look at the ** gsN__input*.fits ** files: the pupil shapes, the image data, and the (supposedly unknown) pupil phase that we want to measure from the single in-focus image.